nlebeck/CouchPotato/README.md

 # XboxControllerRemote

-This program lets you use an Xbox controller to control your PC, so that you can browse streaming video services or start apps like Skype from the comfort of your couch.
+This program lets you use an Xbox controller to control your PC, so that you can browse streaming video services or use apps like Skype from the comfort of your couch.
 The program starts by letting you choose from a menu of websites and apps (which you can customize), and once you launch an app, the Xbox controller acts as a mouse to let you navigate the app.
 You can also go into "keyboard mode," letting you use an on-screen keyboard to type in things like search keywords or